Cruise Ship Accident Claims

-If you have an accident or become ill on a cruise ship, it can be especially stressful because you can’t get to a hospital straight away.
-Even though cruise ship carriers do have a duty of care to their passengers, and should do all they can to protect them from injury and illness, they can and do still happen.
+If you’re injured in an accident on a cruise ship, it can be especially stressful because you can’t get to a hospital straight away.
+Even though cruise ship carriers do have a duty of care to their passengers, and should do all they can to protect them from an injury, accidents can and do still happen.

-If you were injured in an accident on a cruise ship holiday that wasn’t your fault, or you became ill because of a virus outbreak or poor food hygiene, preparation or storage, you could have grounds for a successful compensation claim.
+If you’ve suffered an injury on an cruise ship package holiday that wasn’t your fault, you could have grounds for a successful compensation claim.

-Get in touch with our Holiday Claims Solicitors for a free legal advice and to discuss your case.
+Get in touch with our Holiday Claims Solicitors for a for a free, no-obligation initial legal advice and to discuss your case.
 We may be able to handle your claim on a No Win, No Fee basis - ask us for details.

 One of our experienced Holiday Claims Solicitors can give you free legal advice on your potential cruise ship claim.
 Some of our Solicitors and Lawyers have worked in the travel industry for a number of years and will use that added expertise in your claim.
 Because we’re the Open Lawyers, we’ll always take an honest and transparent approach with you.
 This means no legal jargon, and no hidden costs or surprises.